This site requires a more recent version of Adobe Flash Player to function properly.

 Number of franchised stores is nearly four times the number of company operated restaurants

-Compared to 6,738 restaurants self operated by McDonald's, 28,691 restaurants were operated by franchisees globally.
-Going forward, we expect the company operated stores to decline further as McDonald's re-franchises them.
+Compared to 6,734 restaurants self-operated by McDonald's, 29,556 restaurants were operated by franchisees globally.
+Going forward, we expect the company operated stores to increase very slightly as McDonald's re-franchises them.

 McCafe gives McDonald's a strong presence in the specialty coffee segment

-Competition between McDonald's and Starbucks to intensify in the breakfast segment
+Competition among the top fast food chains to intensify in the breakfast segment

-Breakfast market is proving to be a profitable segment specially in the U.S. McDonald's is the dominant player in the breakfast segment with a market share of over 30%.
+The breakfast market is proving to be a profitable segment especially in the U.S. McDonald's is the dominant player in the breakfast segment with a market share of over 30%.
 McDonald's ensures new items are added to the breakfast menu regularly.
-However, it now faces serious competition as a number of rivals such as Taco Bell and Starbucks have stepped up their game in the breakfast segment.
+However, it now faces serious competition as a number of rivals such as Dunkin' Brands, Restaurant Brands International, Taco Bell, and Starbucks have stepped up their game in the breakfast segment.
 Starbucks is in the process of reinvigorating its breakfast menu with the help of baked goodies launched under the La Boulange brand.
+Restaurant Brands International houses two well renowned brands: Burger King and Tim Hortons, both of which are already a strong presence in the breakfast market.
+Dunkin' Donuts has also revamped its breakfast menu to cater to the needs of its customers.

 Trefis Forecast Rationale for Number of Company Operated Restaurants